manoa-tunes/manoa-tunes.github.io/index.md

 -- Brandon Au, Computer Engineer

 > I love how simplistic creating profiles and jams are.
 All functionality that you expect to work does indeed work.
 I recommend adding a "back to top" button so users don't have to scroll back to the top.
 It would also be nice if users are able to edit Jams.
-A question I had after testing the site was "do the jams delete themselves after their date passes?""
+A question I had after testing the site was if jams delete themselves after their date passes?
+If not, it would be a good feature to do so.

 -- Jemar Talon, Information and Computer Sciences